Why Our Creative Agency Has an AI Policy

 LLM (Large Language Model) is a kind of GAI, an AI framework trained to complete language-related tasks.
 As generative AI, these tools recognize language in context, understand meaning, and can generate new sequences of text.

 GPT (Generative Pre-trained Transformer) was developed by OpenAI in 2018.
-OpenAI launched Chat GPT in November of 2022, and as a LLM, it continues to introduce upgraded versions.
+OpenAI launched ChatGPT in November 2022, and as an LLM, it continues to introduce upgraded versions.

-What does GAI mean for creative agencies?
+What does AI mean for creative agencies?

 Retail